Burl26/TAL-Noisemaker-3.22Plus/README.md

 12. Reset back to the factory default by loading a dummy file named factory.noisemakerpreset

-## TODO:
--Option to turn off velocity or fix velocity.
--Option to save current program.
-That turned out to be a handy thing.
--Use the current directory as the starting point for loading programs.
--I broke the MIDI learn buttons.
-This needs to be fixed.

 ## Modified Panel
 ![alt text](./TAL-Noisemaker_3.22+.png "TAL Noisemaker 3.22+")